handsontable/hyperformula/docs/guide/basic-operations.md

 `isItPossibleTo*` whose sole purpose is to check if the desired operation is possible.
 They all return a simple `boolean` value.
-You will find it handy when you want to give the user a more generic message, and you don't want to react to specific errors.
+You will find it handy when you want to give the user a more generic message and you don't want to react to specific errors.

 This can be particularly useful for interaction with the UI of the application you work on.
 For example, you can allow the user to add